Mexican Style Quesadillas

 - Warm each tortilla until pliable.

 - Add 1/2 ounce of cheese to each tortilla.

 - Cook on each side until golden brown.

 - Serve with salsa and guacamole on the side.

-In Guanajuato, they serve quesadillas with lime slices.
+- In Guanajuato, they serve quesadillas with slices of lime.